Welcome to Magnifico Food!

 Panettone without raisins and candied topped with icing and powdered sugar, hand-wrapped.

-Soft wheat flour, butter, sugar, glaze (13%) (sugar, fresh egg white, rice flour, flour apricot seeds, starch modified, flavourings), fresh eggs, fresh egg yolk, natural yeast (contains wheat flour), granulated sugar (3%), Sicilian honey, invert sugar syrup, orange purée (orange peel, sugar, glucose syrup, lemon juice concentrate), emulsifier: mono-and diglycerides of fatty acids, cocoa butter, powdered skimmed milk, salt, natural vanilla flavourings.
-Icing sugar bag (4%) (sugar, wheat starch, flavourings).
+Soft wheat flour, butter, sugar, glaze (13%) (sugar, fresh egg white, rice flour, flour apricot seeds, starch modified, flavorings), fresh eggs, fresh egg yolk, natural yeast (contains wheat flour), granulated sugar (3%), Sicilian honey, invert sugar syrup, orange purée (orange peel, sugar, glucose syrup, lemon juice concentrate), emulsifier: mono-and diglycerides of fatty acids, cocoa butter, powdered skimmed milk, salt, natural vanilla flavorings.
+Icing sugar bag (4%) (sugar, wheat starch, flavorings).
 May contain traces of nuts and soy.

 Whenever you feel like having a piece!